Arteaga2k/ionic2-nfc-app/README.md

 - config.xml: Phonegap configuration file
 - resources: Icons and splash resources for every platforms
 ```

-# Presentation
-A starting project for ionic2 based on TypeScript

 # Installation
 Install the node dependencies: